cxdy05/CITS1401-Project/README.md

   - age: Age to find matching age group.
   - sa2_2, sa2_2: Two SA2 area codes.

-  Output 1.
-Age group bounds: [lower_bound, upper_bound]
+  1. Age group bounds: [lower_bound, upper_bound]
-  Output 2.
-SA3 statistics; list of 2 lists, each containing:
+  2. SA3 statistics; list of 2 lists, each containing:
     - SA3 area code
     - Average population in selected age group
     - Standard deviation
-  Output 3.
-Highest age-group population per state; list of lists for each state containing:
+  3. Highest age-group population per state; list of lists for each state containing:
     - State name
     - SA3 area name
-    - Percentage of population in selected age group Output 4.
-Correlation coefficient between SA2 areas for age groups
+    - Percentage of population in selected age group
+  4. Correlation coefficient between SA2 areas for age groups

 # Project2 Expected Outputs
 Function to implement: def main(csvfile_1, csvfile2)
   - csvfile_1: File with area relationships between states, SA2 and SA3 levels.
   - csvfile_2: File with population data by age group.

-  Output 1.
-A dictionary mapping age group strings (eg., '0-9', '80-None') to a list of:
+  1. A dictionary mapping age group strings (eg., '0-9', '80-None') to a list of:
     - State with the highest population in the age group
     - SA3 area with the highest population
-    - SA2 area with the highest population (Tie-breaking is done alphabetically based on area/state codes) Output 2.
-A nested dictionary:
+    - SA2 area with the highest population (Tie-breaking is done alphabetically based on area/state codes)
+  2. A nested dictionary:
     - Outer keys: state codes
     - Inner keys: SA3 codes (with population >= 150,000)
       Values: a list of:
         - SA2 code with the highest population
         - Population of that SA2
-        - Standard deviation of the SA2 population across age groups Output 3.
-A dictionary mapping SA3 area names (with >= 15 SA2 areas) to a list:
+        - Standard deviation of the SA2 population across age groups
+  3. A dictionary mapping SA3 area names (with >= 15 SA2 areas) to a list:
     - First SA2 name (alphabetically first)
     - Second SA2 name (alphabetically second)
     - Cosine similarity between their age distribution percentages